ibm-cloud-docs/hs-crypto/monitor-sysdig-metrics.md

 After configuring your {{site.data.keyword.mon_short}} instance to receive platform metrics, complete the following steps:

-1. Go to the [monitoring dashboard](/observe/monitoring){: external} and find your sysdig instance that is configured to receive platform metrics.
+1. Go to the [monitoring dashboard](/observe/monitoring){: external} and find your Monitoring instance that is configured to receive platform metrics.
 2. In the **View Dashboard** column, click **View {{site.data.keyword.mon_short}}**.
 3. Once you are in the {{site.data.keyword.mon_short}} platform, click **Dashboards** on the side menu.
 4. Select **IBM** under the **Dashboard Templates** section.